Policies

 Reasons a feature may need an exception

-• Content is part of a scheduled (and expensive) advertising campaign
+• Content is part of a tightly scheduled (and expensive) advertising campaign

 • A component is part of a greater sweeping change aligned with partner organization schedules